mat-sik/booking-system/README.md

 pattern and its associated log are used to control concurrent bookings for the same date and time by multiple users, ensuring data consistency and preventing conflicts.

+When designing the application, I assumed that the booking system would be a part of a larger application.
+As a result, the user is responsible for directly providing the client IDs.
+This design assumes that the client is trustworthy and will provide accurate information.

+Currently, the user IDs are assumed to be 24-byte hexadecimal strings, similar to MongoDB’s ObjectId.
+However, this can be easily changed (with some manual effort) if necessary.

 ## How to Try Out the App

 To quickly get started with the app, follow the steps below: